< Home

 Jan 10, 2021

-There were two lifeguards on duty on the day, the nearest of which was a student and recently qualified lifeguard Jason Prosser having started his first lifeguard job only eight days prior to the accident (BBC, 2001; Wainwright, 2001).
+There were two lifeguards on duty on the day, the nearest of which was a student and recently qualified lifeguard, Jason Prosser, having started his first lifeguard job only eight days before the accident (BBC, 2001; Wainwright, 2001).
 The three girls told Mr Prosser that John had not resurfaced and was at the bottom of the pool.
 Mr Prosser told the girls that there was a pipe that blew bubbles on the bottom of the pool (which there was) and that they had mistaken this for their friend John (BBC News, 2001).

 Coroner’s Inquest (2001) (Unreported, 30th August, Scarborough Coroner’s Court)